UVA Pairs Law and Public Policy with New Four-Year Dual Degree

 Students who have been admitted to the program may elect whether they want to start in the Law School or the Batten School, and must spend their first year in full-time residence at the chosen school.
 The second year would then be spent in the other school, again in full-time residence, in effect as a regular first-year student.

 During the third and fourth years, students select courses from the curricula of the two schools and, as appropriate, courses from other graduate offerings at the University.

+At the conclusion of the fourth year, students who have earned a minimum of 74 credits in the School of Law and a minimum of 36 credits in the Batten School will be awarded both the M.P.P. and J.D. degrees.
 The dual-degree program is one of nine the Law School offers with other schools at the University of Virginia, in addition to programs with Princeton, Tufts and Johns Hopkins universities.
 The Batten School also offers dual degrees with four other professional schools at the University of Virginia.

 For more details of the J.D.-M.P.P. program, click here or contact admissions at either school directly: